Peripherally inserted central catheter - flushingPICC - flushing

 Ask your doctor when you can shower or bathe.
 When you do, make sure the dressings are secure and your catheter site is staying dry.
 DO NOT let the catheter site go under water if you are soaking in the bathtub.

 - Are having trouble flushing your catheter

 - Have bleeding, redness or swelling at the site

-- Develop swelling in the arm downstream of where the catheter is
+- Develop swelling in the arm below the catheter

 - Notice leaking, or the catheter is cut or cracked